November 20, 2017

 I am a Minnesotan, from Mankato.
 My dad, Jim McGuire, a classical and jazz guitarist and teacher, was inducted this year into the Minnesota Music Hall of Fame.
 My brother, Colin, is also a violinist.

 Tell us about your orchestral journey so far:

 My first position was in Des Moines, Iowa, with the Pioneer String Quartet.
 Four years later, I moved to Minneapolis to play as a substitute violinist with the Minnesota Orchestra.
 After a brief stint as Principal Second Violin of the Saint Paul Chamber Orchestra, I joined the Minnesota Orchestra’s first violin section.
-Then, I spent a few years in Zurich, Switzerland, as Second Konzertmeister of the Tonhalle Orchester, before returning last year to serve in my current position.
+Then, I spent a few years in Zurich, Switzerland, as Second Konzertmeister of the Tonhalle Orchester, before returning in 2016 to serve in my current position.
 Along the way, I’ve played as a guest with many orchestras, including the Berlin Philharmonic, Chicago Symphony, SWR Sinfonieorchester-Stuttgart, OSR-Geneva, Seattle Symphony, Gurzenich orchester Köln and the All-Star Orchestra.